Industrial Safety Technology

 Online Industrial Safety Technology Programs

-In the 2018-2019 academic year, 22 schools offered some type of industrial safety technology/technician program.
+In 2019-2020, 22 schools offered a industrial safety tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|